 You can sow your seeds directly in soil for outdoor weed or use pots.
 Earth can present problems with consistency as various regions have vastly differing mineral contents.
 Some soils need supplemental nutrients to make up the shortfall.

 The hydro vs. soil taste debate is arguably the best reason for growing in the ground.
-While flavor is subjective, the consensus is that soil-grown weed is superior.
+While the flavor is subjective, the consensus is that soil-grown weed is superior.
 Some cultivators claim it’s more natural, smooth, and rounded than hydroponic buds.

 This natural substrate is an obvious candidate to house your young marijuana seedlings and maturing crops.
 Thousands of years of evolution have made cannabis seeds completely at home in soil.
 It offers several positives: